Does Pet Insurance Cover Cataract Surgery?

 Most pet insurance plans cover cataract surgery as long as the condition isn’t pre-existing when you enroll.
 Companies like ASPCA, Healthy Paws, and MetLife include it in their standard plans, while some insurers only offer it through optional add-ons for hereditary conditions.

-Before choosing a plan, think about your pet’s breed risks and your budget for unexpected vet care.
+Before getting the best pet insurance with cataract surgery coverage, think about your pet’s breed risks and your budget for unexpected vet care.

 Will Pet Insurance Cover Cataract Surgery: FAQ